exasol/bucketfs-python/doc/user_guide/basics.rst

 Bucket class
 ------------
 A Bucket contains a set of files which may be restricted, depending on the credentials of the requester.
-The Bucket class for an On-Prem database is :ref:`exasol.bucketfs.Bucket <api:exasol.bucketfs.Bucket>`.
+The Bucket class for an On-Prem database is ``exasol.bucketfs.Bucket``.
 The correspondent class for a SaaS database is exasol.bucketfs.SaaSBucket.
 Using these classes the user can interact with the files in the bucket (download, upload, list and delete them).